Some of the most common questions Illinois residents have when it comes to worker’s compensation—as well as their answers—include those below.

 What Do I Do if I’ve Been Injured at Work?

-If you’ve suffered a workplace injury, your first steps should be to get medical help and to report your injury to your employer.
+If you’ve suffered a workplace injury, your first steps should be to get medical help and report your injury to your employer.
 You’ll also need to file a claim as promptly as possible.

 In addition, it’s often necessary to get legal representation to secure the maximum benefits you’re entitled to.
 A workers’ compensation attorney can help you if you run into challenges with your claim.